monktastic/blog/pages/metaphysics/quantum-woo.md

 >
 > -- [Caltech physicist] Sean Carroll

-I hope to help you appreciate the source of that hostility.
+I think the source of that hostility is the [fear](fear.html) we read about earlier, and soon you may appreciate why.

 ---